This way, your customers will only ever see your brand. The access points are account creation, login, and SMTP/API access.

 Your customer's accounts are also known as "sub-accounts".
 And there are two ways to create sub-accounts.

 In your main account, go to your Sub Account Management Screen and manually create a sub-account.

 This guide goes into more detail on sub-accounts and how to create and manage them from within the UI.

 The second method for creating sub-accounts is by using the "create sub-account" API call /account/addsubaccount

 This method is more advanced and will require a custom integration on your own website.
 However, it will allow you to automate the account creation process for your customers.

 Additionally, there are a couple of ways for customers to be redirected back to your website once they have access and are logged in.
-If your website offers a payment gateway or support portal, then you can whitelabel certain links within the UI.
+If your website offers a payment gateway or supports portal, then you can white-label certain links within the UI.